epam/Wilma/README.md

 * **Raise an issue.** You found something that does not work as expected?
 Let us know about it.
 * **Suggest a feature.** It's even better if you come up with a new feature and write us about it.
-* **Write some code.** We would love to see more pull requests to our framework, just make sure you have the latest sources.
+* **Write some code.** We would love to see pull requests to this tool, just make sure you have the latest sources.